 Understanding Trailing Spouse Syndrome

-Spouses of expats are even more likely to suffer from isolation, depression, and loss of identity sometimes called trailing spouse syndrome.
+Spouses of expats are even more likely to suffer from isolation, depression, and loss of identity.
+This is sometimes called trailing spouse syndrome.

 The term trailing spouse was first coined in 1981, by Mary Bralove in the Wall Street Journal.
 It refers to the partner, typically a wife, of a person who moves or is transferred overseas for work.
 Some people find the term unflattering, because “trailing” sounds passive and meek.
 But the term was deliberately designed to describe what it feels like for spouses who follow their partners abroad.
 Expats and their spouses often leave behind careers, friends, and family at home.
 And as a result, they can feel lost.